Menu

 The government launched the Help to Buy scheme in April of 2013.
 It’s reported that over 215,000 borrowers jumped on the offer and with good reason.
 It is a good scheme that’s helped thousands of FSBs (First Time Buyers) get onto the property ladder.

-You needed to be buying a New-Build Home.
-The Help To Buy equity loan could only be used for new homes, and you had some restrictions on which ones they’d offer in your area through an agent – but overall it was seen as a successful scheme.
+You needed to buy a new-built home.
+The Help To Buy equity loan could only be used for new homes, and you had some restrictions on which ones they’d offer in your area through an agent – but overall, it was a successful scheme.

-The Help to Buy scheme offers a 20% equity loan based on the market price of the home at the time of purchase.
+The Help to Buy scheme offers a 20% equity loan based on the home’s market price at the time of purchase.
 The loan is repayable interest-free for the first five years.
-After the five years, interest is applied at a monthly rate of 1.75% rising annually in line with inflation.
+After five years, interest is applied at a monthly rate of 1.75%, which is rising annually in line with inflation.

 help to buy remortgage after 5 years

-This is five years in, so those that joined the scheme five years ago are now facing equity loan interest repayments of 1.75 % of the outstanding amount of the loan.
+This is five years in, so those who joined the scheme five years ago are now facing equity loan interest repayments of 1.75 % of the outstanding amount of the loan.

 It stands to reason that this month sees a spike in the amount of interest there is for remortgaging, but the catch is, the government loan may need to be repaid from the equity to access the vast majority of remortgage products.
 There’s still a long way to go for more lenders to enter the remortgage market with products tailored to customers with equity loans from the government.